Exabyte-io/documentation/docs/data/classification.md

 ## By source

-We further classify data into the following three main subtypes, distinguished by their source.
+We further classify data into the following three main subtypes, distinguished by their source:

 - **experimental**: obtained with experimental equipment.
 - **model**: obtained using modeling (computational or analytical).